TheMonolithDestroyer/Leetcode/README.md

 # Leetcode
-This repositoy purposed for the leetcode problems
+This repository is purposed for the leetcode problems